borgesash/cp4i/cp4iv16.1.2-install-guide.md

   	 For OCP_TYPE=ODF; we are setting OCP_FILE_STORAGE=`ocs-storagecluster-ceph-rbd` as seen in the YAML below.

-_(This yaml can also be generated via the platform navigator UI) (Navigate to Platform UI  Click Create Instance  Pick API Manager  Click next  Pick QuickStart configuration  Click Next  Toggle Advance Setting toggle switch  Enter the details  Click YAML ) Either copy+paste the new YAML or continue deploying APIM instance via UI)
+_(This yaml can also be generated via the platform navigator UI) (Navigate to Platform UI  Click Create Instance  Pick API Connect Cluster  Click next  Pick Small Replica configuration  Click Next  Toggle Advance Setting toggle switch  Enter the details  Click YAML ) Either copy+paste the new YAML or continue deploying APIC instance via UI)
 _